rsdoiel/immersive/notes.md

 Confirm ecl's install location, run some toy lisp code then changed my shell to use ecl (e.g. chsh rsdoiel /usr/local/bin/ecl).

+Next add ECL to the list of shells available on the system.
+This is done by modifying /etc/shells.
+Since I installed ecl in /usr/local on my machine I added the line "/usr/local/bin/ecl" to /etc/shells.

+Log into the account you're planning to use to run your Lisps from.
+Then use the Unix command _chsh_ to switch your shell to ecl.
+Log out then log in again and you should find yourself at the ecl prompt.